Faster shortest-path algorithms using the acyclic-connected tree: Preliminaries

 \subsection{Nesting width}

-In Example~\ref{exmp:intro}, we could treat the set $S = \{r,d,e,f,g\}$ as a nested graph $G_2$ with source node $r$ precisely because all arcs into $S$ goes to $r$.
-In other words, we could represent this as a nested graph precisely because $S$ is a module.
+In Figure~\ref{fig: intro example}, we could treat the set $S$ as a nested graph $G_2$ with source node $h$ because all arcs into $S$ goes to $h$.
+In other words, we could represent $S$ as a nested graph precisely because it is a module.
 Note that if $S$ were not a module, say because an arc $\arc{b}{d}$ existed in Figure~\ref{fig: intro module in example}, then we would not be able to assign a unique source node to $G_2$.
-Hence the sets of modules define \emph{nesting decompositions} of a graph.
+Hence the sets of modules define the \emph{nesting decompositions} of a graph.

 \begin{defn}[Nesting decomposition] Let $G = (V,E,s)$ be a graph.
 A \emph{nesting decomposition} of $G$ is a collection of non-overlapping modules which includes all trivial modules (the whole set $V$, and the singletons $\{v\}$ for each $v\in V$). \end{defn} Each module $M$ in a nesting decomposition $F$ has a unique \emph{maximal module partition}, which consists of the modules $H \in F$ such that $H\subset M$ and there is no module $K \in F$ with $H\subset K \subset M$.
 This is a necessarily a partition because we include the trivial singleton modules, and it is unique because all modules in the set are non-overlapping.
 The \emph{width} of a nesting decomposition is the largest size of the maximal module partition for any module in the collection.